nodejs/node/doc/api/errors.md

 <a id="ERR_HTTP2_INVALID_SESSION"></a>
 ### ERR_HTTP2_INVALID_SESSION

-An action was performed on an `Http2Session` object that has already been destroyed.
+An action was performed on an `Http2Session` object that had already been destroyed.

 <a id="ERR_HTTP2_INVALID_SETTING_VALUE"></a>